timrobertson0122/CV/README.md

 GitHub Repo | Live URL | Project Description
 --- | --- | ---
 [Treemo](https://github.com/treemoapp) | [treemo-dev.herokuapp.com](http://treemo-dev.herokuapp.com/) | For my final project at Makers Academy, I worked with three other students to deliver an app that leveraged corporate social responsibility to tackle the issue of deforestation.
-[Name](repo) | [app name](app url) | For my final project at Makers Academy, I worked with three other students to deliver an app that leveraged corporate social responsibility to tackle the issue of deforestation.
+[Binstagram](https://github.com/timrobertson0122/instagram-challenge/tree/master/binstagram) | [app name](app url) | Instagram clone etc - Ruby on Rails (sort nesting, style, tests/coverage)
-[Name](repo) | [app name](app url) | For my final project at Makers Academy, I worked with three other students to deliver an app that leveraged corporate social responsibility to tackle the issue of deforestation.
+[Thermostat](https://github.com/timrobertson0122/thermostat) | [app name](app url) | Thermostat (add features, finish, style, tests/coverage)
-[Name](repo) | [app name](app url) | For my final project at Makers Academy, I worked with three other students to deliver an app that leveraged corporate social responsibility to tackle the issue of deforestation.
+[Chitter Challenge](https://github.com/timrobertson0122/chitter-challenge) | [app name](app url) | Twitter clone - Ruby Sinatra (add features, finish, style, tests/coverage)

 ## Languages

 #### Ruby

-Where it all began - I love Ruby for it's syntactic sugar, how it often reads like English, and its clear and concise documentation.
+Where it all began - I love Ruby for it's syntactic sugar, how it often reads practically like English, and its clear and concise documentation.
 Ruby introduced me to OOP and SOLID design principles, which I strive to apply to my code.
 I appreciate Rails for the ease of generating an MVP/proof of concept.

 #### JavaScript

-What I've seen so far of Javacript and it's vast collection of libraries/frameworks excites me and I'm very keen to develop my knowledge of how JS can provide a full-stack solution.
-I particularly enjoyed developing a hybrid mobile app for my final project at Makers using Angular (Ionic).
+What I've seen so far of Javacript and it's vast collection of libraries/frameworks excites me and I'm particularly keen to develop my knowledge of how JS can provide a full-stack solution.
+I thoroughly enjoyed developing a hybrid mobile app for my final project at Makers using Angular (Ionic).

 #### Design